-Chief Academic Office / Academic Instructional Coaches Program Name: Coaching for Equity Plan Submitted By: Sara Martens
+Chief Academic Office / Academic Instructional Coaches

+Program Name: Coaching for Equity Plan

+Submitted By: Sara Martens

-Connection to TP3.0 / District Priorities / Academic Priorities Description Strategy to accomplish your Target Pillar 2: The district advances fairness and equity across its system.
-Upon completion of the 2021-2022 school year, 100% of Academic Instructional Coaches will have been trained on the research-based best practices of Coaching for Equity.
-Academic Instructional Coaches will learn and begin to implement best practices in coaching for equity.
+Connection to TP3.0 / Pillar 2: The district advances fairness and equity across its system.
+District Priorities / Academic Priorities Upon completion of the 2021-2022 school year, 100% of Academic Instructional Coaches will have been trained on the research- Academic Priorities based best practices of Coaching for Equity.
+Description Academic Instructional Coaches will learn and begin to implement best practices in coaching for equity.
 All coaching cycles will begin to infuse equity work into their focus starting immediately after training is complete.
-Learning the Various Coaching Lenses Exploring Identity Markers Developing (or using ABAR's Equity Rubric) Mastering Transformational Coaching model Planning for Equity-Focused Conversations Learning about and being able to track Teacher to Student Interactions Learning and about being able to conduct equity-focused classroom visits (virtually as well as in person) Monthly Equity and CRTL book studies drawn from the ABAR Team's list of recommended readings Strategy Sponsor/Owner(s) Dr. Sara Martens Impact Group(s) PreK-12 Grade Teachers and Students Key Performance Indicators Increased scores on The Equity Rubric; baseline gathered prior to beginning our work with periodic measurements as recommended by the ABAR Team, throughout the year.
+Strategy to accomplish Learning the Various Coaching Lenses your Target Exploring Identity Markers Developing (or using ABAR's Equity Rubric) Mastering Transformational Coaching model Planning for Equity-Focused Conversations Learning about and being able to track Teacher to Student Interactions Learning and about being able to conduct equity-focused classroom visits (virtually as well as in person) Monthly Equity and CRTL book studies drawn from the ABAR Team's list of recommended readings Strategy Sponsor/Owner(s) Dr. Sara Martens Impact Group(s) PreK-12 Grade Teachers and Students Key Performance Increased scores on The Equity Rubric; baseline gathered prior Indicators to beginning our work with periodic measurements as recommended by the ABAR Team, throughout the year.
 Increased numbers of Coaching Cycles with an Equity Lens; baseline gathered prior to beginning our work with weekly collection of data.
-Increased correlation between equity-centered coaching cycles and increased scores on The Equity Rubric a Increased numbers of equity featured professional Increased numbers of equity-focused professional development in schools development in schools Key Action Steps 100% of SLPS AICs will receive training from Bright Morning Team on the following topics (which work in tandem to develop the skillset of coaching for equity): Transformational Coaching Coaching Teams Coaching for Equity A leadership group of AICs will meet with and collaborate with the ABAR Team on the creation of or learning about The Equity Rubric to develop our own tool for Coaching for Equity that is based on both our training and the research and expertise of the ABAR team.
+Increased correlation between equity-centered coaching cycles and increased scores on The Equity Rubric

+Increased numbers of equity-focused professional development in schools Key Action Steps 100% of SLPS AICs will receive training from Bright Morning Team on the following topics (which work in tandem to develop the skillset of coaching for equity): Transformational Coaching Coaching Teams Coaching for Equity A leadership group of AICs will meet with and collaborate with the ABAR Team on the creation of or learning about The Equity Rubric to develop our own tool for Coaching for Equity that is based on both our training and the research and expertise of the ABAR team.
 AICs will engage in booster professional development during their 2021-2022 AIC Monthly Professional Development series.
 Principals will be provided with look-fors and guidance for leading AICs in their growth toward expertly coaching for equity.
 AICs will receive monthly books to participate in book studies to push the work with AICs and further AIC depth of understanding of the many issues connected to equity and CRTL work.
 These titles will come from the ABAR Team's list of recommended readings.
 '21-22 Budgeted To be determined (TBD)

-Chief Academic Office / Academic Instructional Coaches Program Name: New Coach Induction Program Submitted By: Sara Martens
+Chief Academic Office / Academic Instructional Coaches

+Program Name: New Coach Induction Program

+Submitted By: Sara Martens